Icelandic educational system at a glance

-The Icelandic school system is built up in four main levels, pre-schools, primary schools, secondary schools and universites.
-It´s the Ministry of Education that decides on the general curriculum for the first three levels plus all levels of music schools.
+The Icelandic Education system is built up in four main levels, pre-schools, primary schools, secondary schools, and universities.
+The Ministry of Education creates general policy and the national curriculum for the first three levels in addition to all levels of musical education schools.

-Most universities and some secondary schools offer distance learning options, which is also true of continuing education schools and regional education and training service centers throughout the country.
+Most universities and some secondary schools offer distance learning options, which is also true of continuing education schools and regional education and training service centres throughout the country.
 This supports increased accessibility to education for all.

 Pre-school, for children under the age of six, is not compulsory.
 Parents apply for a pre-school spot for their child in the municipality in which the family is a legal resident.
 Some municipalities have also contracted private preschools.
 In Iceland, municipalities may also supervise providers of in-home childcare.

 Primary school is compulsory.
 Compulsory primary education means that children and young adults aged 6-16 must study in primary schools.
 Age is based on the child’s birth year and not the birthday and each school year runs from August to May, meaning a single school year spans two calendar years.
 Parents must enroll their children in primary schools and ensure that they attend school.

-Everyone who has completed primary school, received an equivalent basic education or reached the age of 16 can begin his/her studies in a secondary school.
+Everyone who has completed primary school, received an equivalent general education or reached the age of 16 can begin their studies in a secondary school.

-Students who are completing the tenth year at primary school, along with their guardians, will receive a letter from the Ministry of Education in the spring containing information concerning registration in a secondary-school day-school programme.
+Students who are completing the tenth year at primary school, along with their guardians, will receive a letter from the Ministry of Education in the spring containing information concerning registration for secondary-school day-school programme.

 Icelandic universities are centres of knowledge and part of an international educational and scientific community.
 There are seven Universities operating in Iceland.
 There are four state universities and three private, non-profit organisations.